formatjs/formatjs/website/docs/react-intl/api.md

 ## useIntl hook

 If a component can be expressed in a form of function component, using `useIntl` hook can be handy.
-This `useIntl` hook do not expect any option as its argument when being called.
+This `useIntl` hook does not expect any option as its argument when being called.
 Typically, here is how you would like to use:

 ```tsx
 import React from 'react'